-If you are a current MB BS student at UEA, contact email@example.com to request an information pack.
-You will need a concession to intercalate (take a break in your studies) so that you can register on another course.
-You will need to be in good academic standing i.e. have passed all assessments and be in good professional standing i.e. no outstanding fitness to practice issues.
+Current UEA students will need to obtain a concession to intercalate (take a break in your studies) in order to register on to another course.
+You will need to be in good academic standing i.e. have passed all assessments, and be in good professional standing i.e. no outstanding fitness to practice issues.
 We hope you will choose to remain at UEA and enjoy our postgraduate courses and the many associated opportunities they provide.
 Norwich Medical School is able to offer some financial support to encourage our MB BS students to register on UEA postgraduate courses in 2017/18.

-Drop-in advice clinics are available to help students in making the right choices – email us via firstname.lastname@example.org to find out moreFinancial advice on how intercalation affects your NHS bursary is available from Student Support Services.
+Whether you are an internal or external student, for further information please contact us via email@example.com to find out moreFinancial advice on how intercalation affects your NHS bursary is available from Student Support Services.

 When can I intercalate?